awslabs/mountpoint-s3/doc/DEVELOPMENT.md

 For running tests, you should [install cargo-nextest](https://nexte.st/docs/installation/pre-built-binaries/).

 You will need a Linux environment that has FUSE support.
+If you wish to use macOS, there is a container available to support testing in `dev-container/`.

 You should also have AWS credentials available for testing.
 Short-term AWS credentials are recommended.